 There is a way to earn free credits at all of these site, apart from PageRank Cafe which doesn’t send out emails.

 There’s a software tool called Fast Traffic Bot that logs into your email account, looks for specific tags or words in the hyperlinks in emails and then clicks on those links for you, all on autopilot.
+As a bonus, I’ll give you my settings for the app so that you can be up and running immediately.
+Otherwise, you’ll have to spend trial-and-error time figuring out what works and what doesn’t.
+The bonus will be delivered automatically on your Fast Traffic Bot download page inside of JVZoo.

 You can set how long to wait before the next email is read.
 Some of the sites require you to visit a URL for a certain length of time before you’ll get credits for reading the associated email.